April 2026

 Which Type Led the Biosimilar Monoclonal Antibodies Market in 2025?

-In 2025, the infliximab segment held the dominant market share, as it is applied alone or in combination with other various treatments to lower the symptoms and prevent the progression of moderate-to-severe active rheumatoid arthritis, psoriatic arthritis, and active ankylosing spondylitis.
+In 2025, the infliximab segment held the dominant market share by 26%, as it is applied alone or in combination with other various treatments to lower the symptoms and prevent the progression of moderate-to-severe active rheumatoid arthritis, psoriatic arthritis, and active ankylosing spondylitis.
 It works to boost and improve the immune system.
 The efficiency of infliximab demonstrated the practicality of monoclonal antibody therapies in targeting specific molecules involved in disease pathology.

 Adalimumab